-Microspheres, microlenses, microfibers: they can now all be produced by irradiating a fluid jet with ultraviolet light.
-The result is that locally, a polymer of the desired shape is formed.
-This process called ‘in-air photopolymerization’ enables manufacturing of a wide range of bio-inspired microparticles.
+Microspheres, microlenses and microfibers can now be produced by irradiating a fluid jet with ultraviolet light.
+The result is that locally, a polymer of a desired shape is formed.
+This process, called in-air photopolymerization, enables manufacturing of a wide range of bio-inspired microparticles.
 The technique is faster than existing techniques and delivers particles of very constant quality.
-Researchers of the University of Twente present their work in Advanced Materials of 4 December.
+Researchers at the University of Twente present their work in Advanced Materials of 4 December.

-Microparticles that stimulate blood circulation or improve vaccine delivery, patches with microneedles that painlessly inject, microfibers attaching themselves to your body, microlenses mimicking insect eyes: in many applications, bio-inspired materials are in high demand.
-This requires very well-defined building blocks that can be assembled in vast quantities.
-Still, these manufacturing processes are labour intensive, too slow, difficult to tailor or with too much size deviation.
-Creating the particles can be done using lab-on-a-chip technology, which is very accurate but not fast, or using chemical etching techniques requiring several processing steps.
-In their study, the researchers show that it is possible to exactly produce the desired particles, from an ongoing liquid stream.
-Up to 4000 particles per second.
+Bio-inspired materials are in high demand, including microparticles that stimulate blood circulation or improve vaccine delivery, patches with microneedles that painlessly inject microfibers attaching themselves to your body, and microlenses mimicking insect eyes.
+These require well-defined building blocks that can be assembled in vast quantities.
+Still, existing manufacturing processes are labor intensive, too slow, difficult to tailor or result in excess size deviation.
+Creating the particles can be done using lab-on-a-chip technology, which is accurate but slow, or using chemical etching techniques requiring several processing steps.
+In their study, the researchers show that it is possible to produce the desired particles from an ongoing liquid stream at up to 4000 particles per second.

-At first sight, it looks like inkjet printing: a liquid jet comes out of a nozzle, the continuous flow breaks up in droplets.
-In this case, however, the researchers don’t wait for the liquid to land on a surface, shaping letters or shapes.
-While the fluid is on its way, they irradiate it with ultraviolet light.
-At that very spot, the liquid forms a polymer and solidifies.
+At first sight, it looks like inkjet printing: A liquid jet comes out of a nozzle and the continuous flow breaks up in droplets.
+In this case, however, the researchers irradiate the fluid with ultraviolet light.
+At the site of irradiation, the liquid forms a polymer and solidifies.

-Jieke Jiang, first author of the paper: “What material we create, is determined by the location.
-If we illuminate the liquid jet (of polyethyleen glycol diacrylate) while it is still continuous, we can create fibers.
+Jieke Jiang, first author of the paper, says, "What material we create is determined by the location.
+If we illuminate the liquid jet of polyethylene glycol diacrylate while it is still continuous, we can create fibers.
 If the jet breaks up in droplets, we can make microspheres.
 Using pulsed light, we can create fibers of a length that is very well determined.
-Apart from that, we are able to ‘play’ with the chemistry.
-By adding polyurethane, for example, we can make stronger fibers.
-We are able to control of all of these properties in a very precise way.”
+Apart from that, we are able to play with the chemistry.
+By adding polyurethane, for example, we can strengthen fibers.
+We are able to control all of these properties in a very precise way."

-Earlier on, the UT researchers presented a technique for printing gels, by letting two liquid jets join.
-Team leader Claas Willem Visser: “We called this ‘in-air microfluidics’, and the polymerization technique we now developed, is a new version of it.
+Earlier on, the UT researchers presented a technique for printing gels by letting two liquid jets join.
+Team leader Claas Willem Visser says, "We called this in-air microfluidics, and the polymerization technique we have now developed is a new version of it.
 The technology led to the IamFluidics company, aiming at sustainable microparticles for pharmaceutics, life sciences and cosmetics, avoiding the use of plastics.
-On the longer term, we expect it will be possible to use particles for printing living tissue, for tissue engineering for example.”
+In the longer term, we expect it will be possible to use particles for printing living tissue, for tissue engineering, for example."